 Genetic Diversity Analysis of Elops machnata (Forskal) Populations in South East and West Coasts of India Using RAPD Markers

 The Random Amplified Polymorphic DNA (RAPD) technique was used to study the genetic diversity of four Elops machnata populations in South India.
 Elops machnata is considered as a least concern species (LC), categorized by the International Union for Conservation and Nature (IUCN).
 The population trends are currently stable in Indian Ocean, Eastern Africa, but are unknown throughout the rest of its expansive range, especially in Indian estuaries.
 Among the ten RAPD primers tested, eight primers got amplified and gave scorable bands.
 In total, 119 scorable bands were observed in all populations.
 The overall observed and effective number of alleles was found to be 2.000 ± 0.000 and 1.5307 ± 0.2503 respectively for the entire population.
 The overall polymorphic loci were 61.00% and the overall gene flow among the four populations was predicted to 0.1032.
 The genetic distance and geographic distance between the four populations showed a positive correlation.
 The highest genetic similarity (0.6824) was found between Parangipettai and Muthupettai population, which reflected the geographical relationship between them.
 Tow main clusters were obtained based on UPGMA dendrogram.
 This study proves that RAPD analysis has the ability to discriminate E. machnata populations in South Indian coastal waters.

 Papers published in Notulae Scientia Biologicae are Open-Access, distributed under the terms and conditions of the Creative Commons Attribution License.

 © Articles by the authors; licensee SMTCT, Cluj-Napoca, Romania.
-The journal allow the author(s) to hold the copyright/to retain publishing rights without restriction.
+The journal allows the author(s) to hold the copyright/to retain publishing rights without restriction.

-Open Access Journal - the journal offers free, immediate, and unrestricted access to peer-reviewed research and scholarly work, due SHST supports to increase the visibility, accessibility and reputation of the researchers, regardless of geography and their budgets.
+Open Access Journal - the journal offers free, immediate, and unrestricted access to peer-reviewed research and scholarly work, due SMTCT supports to increase the visibility, accessibility and reputation of the researchers, regardless of geography and their budgets.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.